 It is important to understand how much it has affected you and your partner, if you have one.
 (Many patients without a partner appropriately desire treatment, as the PD will affect their ability to function sexually with a partner in the future).
 Have the changes interfered with sexual relations?
 Are there certain positions you can’t use?
 Can you penetrate at all?
 Does it hurt you or your partner when you do penetrate?
 Is the curvature psychologically devastating, even if it has not really affected your sex life mechanically?

 Next, your provider will do a focused physical examination of the penis and testes.
-He’ll be looking for evidence of scar tissue within the penis.
+He will be looking for evidence of scar tissue within the penis.
 You may even be able to feel this yourself by squeezing your penis gently through your fingers along its length and seeing if there are any hard nodules.

 Using ultrasound, he will look at the density and location of the plaque(s.)
 He will also evaluate the blood flow into and out of your penis, which helps assess your erectile function.